Back to list

 And that grace is in the hand of Allah – He gives it to whom He wills.
 And Allah is the Possessor of immense grace.

 The faḍl is in His hand.
-And it is precisely this that frees ours: the hand does not need to capture security – it needs to become worthy of receiving it, through a heart in khushūʿ and a hand aligned with qisṭ.
+And it is precisely this that frees ours: the hand does not need to capture security – it needs to become attuned to receive it, through a heart in khushūʿ and a palm aligned with qisṭ.

 I leave Surah Al-Ḥadīd with a new fear: the fear of a hand that closes until it becomes a wall.
 And with a new peace: the peace of a hand that knows when to strengthen itself to protect qisṭ, when to open to render a right, and how to remain calibrated by the Balance.

-For security does not dwell in a strong grip.
-It dwells in a hand that establishes justice – with the Book to guide, the Balance to calibrate, and Iron as reinforcement in the service of the just.
+For security does not lie in a strong grip.
+It lies in a hand that establishes justice – with the Book to guide, the Balance to calibrate, and Iron as reinforcement in the service of the just.
+And in a heart that accepts knowing now what it would otherwise risk discovering too late.

 Frequently Asked Questions